 Precast members are not to be moved over workers.
 Workers involved in the setting or connecting of precast members will strictly adhere to the 100% fall protection policy with no exception.
-No worker will use hands to reach under a precast member to adjust a shim or bearing pad.
+No worker shall use hands to reach under a precast member to adjust a shim or bearing pad.

-Confined Space
+Confined Spaces

-Layton Construction is classified as the controlling contractor per OSHA 29 CFR 1926 Subpart AA Construction confined space and will be the primary point of contract for information about permit spaces at the work site.
-The host employer (owner) must provide information it has about permit spaces at the work site to the controlling contractor, who then passes it on to the subcontractors whose employees will enter the spaces.
+Layton Construction is classified as the controlling contractor per 29 CFR 1926 Subpart AA (Confined Spaces in Construction) and will be the primary point of contract for information about permit-confined spaces at the work site.
+The host employer (owner) must provide the information it has about permit spaces at the work site to the controlling contractor, who then passes it on to the subcontractors whose employees will enter the spaces.
 This process will be reviewed annually and adjusted as necessary.
-The duties of entrants, attendants, and supervisors is outlined below and in the confined space permit, when in doubt, refer to the standard.
+The duties of entrants, attendants, and supervisors are outlined below and in the confined space permit.

-When multiple employers are working in a confined space, Layton Construction will require all subcontractors to coordinate work, to ensure clean communication and a safe work environment for all subcontractors.
-Measures such as barriers or barricades will be erected when necessary to prevent unauthorized entry, or other external hazards from compromising the confined space.
+When multiple employers are working in a confined space, Layton Construction shall require all subcontractors to coordinate work, to ensure clean communication and a safe work environment for all subcontractors.
+Measures such as barriers or barricades shall be erected when necessary to prevent unauthorized entry and to prevent other external hazards from compromising the confined space.

-All personnel will know the hazards of entry.
+All personnel shall know the hazards of entry.
 The entrant will properly use equipment, communicate with the attendant, alert the attendant of unsafe conditions, and exit the space when a hazardous condition develops.
 The attendant will monitor entrant behaviors, maintain a head count of entrants, remain outside the entry point, ensure the permit is posted, communicate with entrants, order evacuations, and summon rescue.
 The entry supervisor will verify atmospheric monitoring, ensure hazards identified are mitigated, verify rescue service availability, remove unauthorized personnel, and terminate the entry when appropriate.

 In the event of a confined space emergency, the rescue response procedure will be followed, Layton Construction will be immediately notified to provide emergency response assistance in addition to the rescue team designated in the rescue response plan.
-Layton Construction does not perform work in confined spaces where IDLH conditions are present.
+Layton Construction does not perform work in confined spaces where conditions immediately dangerous to life or health (IDLH) are present.

-Procedures to ensure safe work on Layton Construction work sites for all personnel who enter confined spaces will cover: the requirements for safe entry, work, and exit of personnel assigned to work in confined spaces.
-These requirements apply to all Layton Construction staff and includes subcontractors and sub-tiers.
-Identification of confined spaces (aka equipment, tanks, vessels, silos, storage bins, hoppers, vaults, pits, manholes) which have the following physical characteristics:
+Procedures to ensure safe work on Layton Construction work sites for all personnel who enter confined spaces shall cover:

-- Large enough and so configured that a person can bodily enter and perform assigned work (this includes spaces where the head and trunk can enter even if the whole body could not fit) - Limited or restricted means for entry or exit (aka man-way door, hatch, cover)
+- The requirements for safe entry, work, and exit of personnel assigned to work in confined spaces.
+These requirements apply to all Layton Construction staff and includes subcontractors and lower-tier subcontractors. - Identification of confined spaces (e.g., equipment, tanks, vessels, silos, storage bins, hoppers, vaults, pits, manholes) that have the following physical characteristics: - Large enough and so configured that a person can bodily enter and perform assigned work (this includes spaces where the head and trunk can enter even if the whole body could not fit) - Limited or restricted means for entry or exit (aka man-way door, hatch, cover)

-• Not designed for continuous personnel occupancy (aka a hazardous situation is typically present in the space) If all three conditions above are present, the space is a confined space.
+- Not designed for continuous personnel occupancy (aka a hazardous situation is typically present in the space) - If all three conditions above are present, the space is a confined space.
 Proceed to classify the confined space based on the potential hazard in the space.